 The seven-period day has enhanced student opportunities to explore more electives and classes outside of traditional core subjects.
 At the same time, more students are working toward the Core 40 or Academic Honors Diplomas, and more juniors and seniors are electing to take the off-site vocational classes.
-Dual credit classes, currently through ky Tech and Vincennes University, are becoming more popular and in demand with the rising cost of college.
-It is projected that 417 dual credits will be earned during the 2019-2020 school year; 409 dual credits were earned by Clay City High School students during the 2018-2019 school year.
+Dual credit classes, currently through Ivy Tech and Vincennes University, are becoming more popular and in demand with the rising cost of college.
+In the 2019-2020 school year, 465 dual credits were earned; 409 dual credits were earned by Clay City High School students during the 2018-2019 school year.